Ajay Singh re-elected Boxing Federation of India President | Sports-Games

 ''We will try to ensure greater participation of women in both administration and support staff,'' said Singh, who will have Goa's Danushka D'Gama as a joint secretary in his team.

-An AIBA observer -- Yury Zaytsev -- was also present to oversee the proceedings along with observers from the sports ministry and the Indian Olympic Association (IOA).
+An AIBA observer -- Yury Zaytsev -- was also present to oversee the proceedings along with Indian Olympic Association (IOA) observer Rakesh Gupta.

 ''This is an important year because Olympics are coming up in July.
 We have a record nine boxers who have already qualified.
 We expect some more to make it in the world qualifiers in June,'' Singh said.